 To be nominated by individual electors, a candidate must submit the required number of valid signatures from active Oregon registered voters in the district where the candidate is running for office.
-If the boundaries of a district changed due to reapportionment, candidates running in that district may collect signatures from any active registered voter in Oregon.

 Candidates may begin collecting signatures before the first day to file candidacy for the general election.